 Every young artist that arrives at the factory starts off by learning how to draw the rose.
 They say that it takes a lifetime to master it.
 It’s far from always that it comes out right.
 Generally speaking, it’s much easier to make a shawl with a pattern than a floral design.
 Of course, it takes practice to achieve professionalism.
 An artist who has been working at the factory for ten years is still looked upon as ‘young’ and aspiring.
 In over 200 years the factory has witnessed the birth of a one-of-a-kind Pavlov Posad school of shawl design, thanks to which the traditions have been preserved and the artists’ skill is constantly honed.

 It isn’t only the art school of the factory that is unique – this applies to the entire production.

 “You will not find another production where they would simultaneously produce the textiles and design the final product,” says the head of the advertisement and PR department of the factory Yevgeny Obukhov.
 “In our age of narrow specialization, it is a rare phenomenon.
 At our factory you can witness the entire technological process.
 For a new shawl to emerge you need no less than three months.
 First the artist makes a gouache drawing on Whatman paper.
 Then the shawl itself is woven.
 The thread is bleached out and the sketch is transferred to the shawl with laser.
 No more than 20 shawls and scarves with the same design are produced.
 They are made out of high quality fine-fleece wool and the light shawls and scarves are of genuine Chinese silk.

 Over the centuries, the women of the Romani tribes that arrived in Romania, Russia and Central Europe started integrating the shawl as an indispensable piece of cloth to protect themselves from the cold and the sun.
-Little by little, what became a traditional accessory of their costumes began to be used in the dances of these Romani groups, as well.
+Gradually, what had become a traditional accessory of their costumes began to be used in the dances of these Romani groups, as well.